kashirin/iquestions/README.md

 	$f2->needPrepare('some data');
 	$f2->run('two');
 ```
 You need to modify this code in that way: every protected methods of each descendant class must write some text to a log-file.
-Restriction: you can`t modify any descendant class.
+Restriction: you cannot modify any descendant class.
 Supposed we have log function with name `log`.
 Below the output you will have:
 ```
 a piece of result log-file
 	method Foo1->doSomeWith called with data: 'one'